Mercedes Eng

 Mercedes Eng is a Canadian writer, poet and educator based in Vancouver, British Columbia.
-She has published multiple poetry books: Mercenary English (2013); yt mama (2020); and Prison Industrial Complex Explodes (2017).
-Her poetic work considers themes such as race relations and socioeconomics.
+Her poetry books are Mercenary English (2013), yt mama (2020), and Prison Industrial Complex Explodes (2017).
+Eng's poetic work considers themes such as race relations and socioeconomics.
 In 2018 she won the Dorothy Livesay Poetry Prize.

 Early life and education

 Eng was born in Medicine Hat, Alberta.
-She is of mixed (white and Chinese) lineage, which she explores in her 2020 book my yt mama.
+She is of mixed (white- and Chinese-Canadian) heritage, which she explores in her 2020 book my yt mama among other works.